mosaicml/docs/source/mcli/submitting_run/interactive.md

 # Interactive Runs
 <!-- TODO: change this? -->
 Interactive runs give the ability to debug and iterate quickly inside your cluster in a secure way.
-Interactivity works on top of the existing MosaicML runs, so before connecting a run workload needs to be submitted to the cluster.
+Interactivity works on top of the existing Mosaic AI Training runs, so before connecting a run workload needs to be submitted to the cluster.
 For security purposes storage is not persisted, so we recommend utilizing your own cloud storage and git repositories to stream and save data between runs.

 ## Launch an interactive run